irschad/Azure-webserver/README.md

-# Deploying a Web Server in Azure using Packer and Terraform
+# Deploy a Web Server in Azure using Packer and Terraform

 ## An overview of the project
 The objective of this project is to deploy a web server in Azure using Terraform template for creating infrastructure as code.